 This refers to the manner in which you address the hiring manager or recruitment panelists.
 You are advised to find the exact name of the hiring manager.
 It helps if you can identify him or her by a personal name rather than the generic ‘Hiring Manager,’ ‘Sir,’ or ‘Madam,’ e.t.c.

-It is this that forms the core of the letter.
-Here is where you showcase why you feel you are most suited for the job.
-Then, you let your would-be employer know the achievements you have attained in that role in the past.
+It is the core of the cover letter.
+Here is where you showcase why you feel you are most suited for the graphic designer job.
+Then, you let your would-be employer know the achievements you have attained as a graphic designer in the past.
 Lastly, you also let the employer what sets you apart from the other applicants.

 Call to Action